JonaC22/portfolio-cli/README.md

 ### Testing

-- For testing, you will need an etherscan api key suitable for that, add it to `Settings.toml`:
+- For testing, you will need the api keys suitable for that, add it to `Settings.toml`:

 ```
 ...
 test_etherscan = <etherscan-api-key>
+test_ethplorer = <ethplorer-api-key>
 ```

 - Then run: